Compare Clydesdale Bank credit cards for February 2020

-The Clydesdale Bank app features fingerprint ID (if your phone has this functionality), allowing you to log in faster.
+The Clydesdale Bank app features fingerprint ID (if your phone has this functionality), allowing you to log in quickly and securely.
 You can use the app to create and manage payments, search transactions and opt out of printed statements.

 - Global usage.